conduktor/conduktor-gateway-demos/masking/Readme.md

 ### Step 4: Create topics

-We create topics using the Kafka console tools, the below creates a topic named `masked_topic`
+We create topics using the Kafka console tools, the below creates a topic named `maskedTopic`

 ```bash
 # Create a topic